tiny-pilot/style-guides/README.md

 TinyPilot's style guides mostly inherit from other established style guides and make changes where we've felt the parent guide lacks specificity or makes a choice that's poorly suited for TinyPilot's work.

-## Pull requests
+## Github pull requests

-Pull requests (PRs)

-Focus on the why rather than the how.

-Should introduce the reader to

-If there were implementation decisions, include them.

 ### Titles

+The pull request (PR) title should summarize the change to make it easy for other developers to quickly scan through the change history for the repo or a file/folder.

-* Aim for fewer than 80 characters
+* Aim for fewer than 80 characters.
-  * This is a soft limit, but it's better to be succinct
+  * This is a soft limit, but it's better to be succinct.
-  * In some views (including on Github), exceeding 80 characters screws up the PR link
+  * In some views (including on Github), exceeding 80 characters screws up the PR link.
-* Use imperative mood ("Refactor input handling") rather than descriptive ("Refactors input handling")
+* Use imperative mood ("Refactor input handling") rather than descriptive ("Refactors input handling").
-* Use sentence casing.
+* Use sentence casing ("Refactor input handling" rather than "Refactor Input Handling").
 * Omit trailing punctuation.
 * Omit prefixes like "(chore)" or "(fix)".
+* Omit Markdown formatting.
+  * Github renders Markdown in PR titles, but not all git clients do.

 ### Descriptions

-Pull request descriptions

-The PR description can introduce the reader .
+The pull request description should introduce the reader to the change and provide them with the context they need to review the change.
+Write the pull request so that it makes sense to anyone on the team even if you have a particular reviewer in mind who has additional context.
+Other people might want to read the PR, and you might forget the context in the future if you look back on it.

+#### What to include

+Link to external resources when appropriate, but the reader should be able to understand everything in the PR description without clicking external links.
+If you're linking to a bug, summarize the relevant details of the bug.
+If you're linking to external documentation, quote the relevant section and link back to the original (linking to the specific header if possible).

+If you made design choices in the PR, explain why you chose a particular implementation over other possible candidates.

+For very trivial PRs, the description is optional, but it's usually helpful to include a description.

+#### Focus on the "why" rather than the "how"

 The PR description is a description of the *change* rather than the code.
+It should answer the question, "Why are we making this change right now?"

-If there's context the reader needs to understand the code, the code itself should provide that context.
-After the code is merged, it should make sense to people who haven't read the pull request description.
+If there's context the reader needs to understand the code, the code itself should provide that context either through naming or code comments.
+After the code is merged, the code needs to make sense to people who haven't read the pull request description.

-Can omit when trivial.

-Include "Fixes XX"

-The reader should understand everything in the PR description.
-If we're linking to external resources, quote the relevant parts (the external links could disappear).
-If we're linking to a bug, don't force the reader to read the full bug.
-Summarize what they need to know.
-Link to specific headers in external docs.
+Example bad description:

+>**Move user.js**
+>
+>This change moves user.js to the `src/controllers/auth` directory.

+This is a poor description because it doesn't give the reader any information about the change beyond what they'd see in the diff.

+Example good description:

+>**Move user.js to src/controllers/auth**
+>
+>When we created `user.js`, most of its callers lived in `src/lib/user`.
+>
+>We did a lot of restructing as part of the 4.2.x release, so now all of user.js’s clients live in `src/controllers/auth`, so this change moves `user.js` closer to the majority of its clients.

+This is a better PR description because it explains the "why" behind the change.
+The reader has context to understand why this change is happening.

+#### Cross-referencing issues

+If the PR resolves a bug, include a line after the prose description that says `Fixes #XXX` where `XXX` is the number of the Github issue it resolves.
+Doing this lets Github auto-close the associated issue when we merge the PR.

+If the PR is related to an issue but doesn't fix it, add a line that says `Related #XXX` so that Github cross-references the PR from the associated bug.

-Revise PR descriptions to match implementation.
+#### Revise to match design changes

+Sometimes the code review process causes changes in the code that make your original PR description obsolete.
+Remember to update your PR description to match the state of your code.

 ## Python